Gaussian Processes & RKHS

 3. The Geometry of the Posterior

-Consider the subspace spanned by the observations .
-Since the variables are jointly Gaussian, the conditional expectation is simply the orthogonal projection of the random variable onto the space spanned by the observations .
+Look at the subspace spanned by the observations .
+The variables are jointly Gaussian and so the conditional expectation drops out as the orthogonal projection of onto the subspace spanned by .

-This coincides with the Representer Theorem.
-The mean function lies exactly in the subspace spanned by the kernel functions .
+This lines up with the Representer Theorem and the posterior mean sits inside the subspace spanned by the kernel sections and nowhere else.

-The posterior variance is the squared norm of the “residual” vector (the part of orthogonal to the observations).
+The posterior variance is the squared norm of the residual and it picks out the piece of that sits orthogonal to the observed subspace.

 4. Spectral Kernels and Bochner’s Theorem

-How do we design valid kernels?
-Theorem (Bochner): A continuous, shift-invariant function on is positive definite if and only if it is the Fourier transform of a finite non-negative measure .
+Theorem (Bochner).
+A continuous and shift-invariant function on is positive definite exactly when it is the Fourier transform of a finite non-negative measure .

 - RBF: (Gaussian).

 - Matern: (Student-t / Cauchy-like).
-These spectral densities are centered at 0 and decay monotonically.
-They cannot model negative covariances or periodicity.
+These densities fall off monotonically and they cannot hold negative covariances and they cannot hold periodic structure.

-Theorem: The set of Gaussian Mixtures is dense in the set of all distribution functions (in the weak topology).
+The set of Gaussian mixtures is dense in the space of distribution functions under weak convergence and so you can approximate any spectral density this way.

-Taking the inverse Fourier transform of this density yields the Spectral Mixture (SM) Kernel:
+Taking the inverse Fourier transform hands you the Spectral Mixture kernel.

 - : Contribution of the -th mode.